 Some subtle curves can be fun and add a new dimension to your tricks.
 Keep the total angle pretty low.
 If you make it too tight then the ledge will not be skateable.
 Keep it mellow and it will work out a lot better.

-Kinks or changes in vertical angle if you use them need to be really subtle.
-Make a change in angle no greater than 30 and even closer to 15°.
-Anything higher than that is really not that skateable.
-Also be sure to put at least 36" or a board length between multiple kinks.
+Kinks or changes in vertical angle if you use them need to be subtle.
+Make a change in angle no greater than 15°.
+Anything higher than that is not that skateable.
+Also be sure to put at least 48" or a board length between kinks.

-They should be made from 9"-18" high.
-Anything lower and your ollie is stunted and you can’t really do proper tricks.
-Anything higher just makes it harder to skate.
+Ledges should be 9"-18" high.
+Anything lower and your ollie is stunted and you can’t do proper tricks.
+Anything higher makes it harder to skate.
 Unless you want to be sponsored or pro don't bother with this.

-I can build confidence locking into the tricks I like and then take that confidence to the streets where the height and size could be anything.
+I do the tricks I like in the skatepark of home ledge.
+I then take that confidence to the streets where the height and size could be anything.

 A good grind and slide should be at least a few feet long.
 I would say 3' is a good length to aim for.
 If you add speed then you might want to crank that up to 5' or more feet.

 This is because you don't usually land right on the beginning of the ledge.
 You will need to make it long enough to land on and have a decent slide.
-Make the rail at least 6' long or you might be disappointed with the length.
-I have learned this from experience.
+Make the rail at least 6' long or.
+I have learned this from experience that 6' to 8' is better.

 If you can make the skateboard ledge 8' long, that will give you plenty of room to get your shred on.